smartiniOnGitHub/cloudevent.js/README.md

   ceCommonOptionsStrict, // use common options, but set strict mode to true ceCommonExtensions
 )
-assert(ceFullStrict.isStrict)
-assert(!ceFull.isStrict) // ensure common options object has not been changed when reusing some of its values for the second instance assert(!CloudEvent.isStrictEvent(ceFull)) // the same, but using static method
 // create an instance with a JSON string as data const ceFullStrictJSONTextData = new CloudEvent('2/full-strict-json-string-data', ceNamespace,